 Meldon Viaduct and a more modern description: The London & South Western Railway Co. from Exeter reached Okehampton in 1871.
 It was extended as a single track as far as Lydford in 1874 and this involved building the viaduct, spanning the river for 165 metres.
 The original viaduct was built of wrought iron and it was riveted.
 The line was extended to Plymouth and the track was doubled in 1878, with a second viaduct being made of welded mild steel.
 The viaduct is a Scheduled Ancient Monument.

-SX 56336 92436 - an important turning off the main track to reach the next clam bridge over the river.
+SX 56336 92436 - an important turning off the main track to reach the next footbridge over the river.
 Easy when you know where!